Skip to content

 SHARE VIA:

 That our esteemed colleagues are wrapping their heads around chromosome microarray results a decade after arrays became mainstream makes a lesson on genomic testing all the more pressing.
 Why?
-Because, despite being in the midst of a devastating global pandemic caused by a maleficent 29,844 base pairs of RNA, the genomic revolution has arrived and our patients stand to benefit.
+Despite being in a devastating global pandemic caused by a maleficent 29,844 base pairs of RNA, the genomic revolution has arrived, and our patients stand to benefit.

 Who Can Order Genomic Sequencing?